aminiqbal/ApplicationPrivacyPolicy/Android/a1_notes.md

 * Extensive measures have been taken to ensure complete privacy of the end-user of this application.

-## Please direct questions/ concerns: twosixfoursix@gmail.com
+## Please direct questions/ concerns: amin.iqbal@tuta.io
 ## In case of further resolution, the end-user has the option to contact GOOGLE directly.

-## Effective July 06, 2020.
+## Effective September 14, 2020.